 Throughout his career, Paul has progressed his professional development to achieve executive leadership and has successfully completed targeted training courses, including an NHSI (NHS Improvement) course aimed at Aspiring Executive Nurses.

 Additionally, Paul is an Honorary Senior Lecturer at the University of Central Lancashire and has experience of being on professional and governance boards such as the Nursing and Midwifery Council Professional Strategy Advisory Group and the RCNi (Royal College of Nursing) editorial board.
 As Chair of the Blackpool Carers Centre charity, Paul supports unpaid carers of all ages and he has also recently joined the steering group for the RCN Nurses in Leadership and Management Forum.
 In recognition of his outstanding work, Paul won a 2018 Cavell Nurses’ Star Award for his dedication to nursing.

 Despite his prestigious place within the NHS, Paul believes his greatest professional achievement was when it all began back at the University.
-Paul said: “As well as becoming a father and a husband, my biggest achievement is graduating; when at school I never thought I would have a degree.
+He said: “As well as becoming a father and a husband, my biggest achievement is graduating, when at school I never thought I would have gained a degree.”

-As for any final words of wisdom, Paul offers this advice: “Be prepared to work hard and play hard!
+When asked what advice he would give to students wishing to pursue a similar career, Paul advised: “Be prepared to work hard and play hard.
 Take all the opportunities that come your way.
 Remember to have a voice for your profession and your patients.”